Universal thermodynamic topological classes of static black holes in Conformal Killing Gravity: Conclusions

-\acknowledgments This work is supported by the Doctoral Foundation of Zunyi Normal University of China (BS [2022] 07), by the National Natural Science Foundation of China (NSFC) under Grants No. 12265007, No. 12205243 and No. 12375053, B. C. L. is grateful to Excellence Project P$\check{r}$F UHK 2205 / 2025-2026 for the financial support. \begin{widetext}
+\acknowledgments The authors would like to thank our referee for his/her constructive comments and suggestions.
+This work is supported by the Doctoral Foundation of Zunyi Normal University of China (BS [2022] 07), by the National Natural Science Foundation of China (NSFC) under Grants No. 12265007, No. 12205243 and No. 12375053.
+The research of S. Z. and H. H. was supported by the Q-CAYLE project, funded by the European Union-Next Generation UE/MICIU/Plan de Recuperacion, Transformacion y Resiliencia/Junta de Castilla y Leon (PRTRC17.11), and also by project PID2023-148409NB-I00, funded by MICIU/AEI/10.13039/501100011033.
+Financial support of The Department of Education of the Junta de Castillay Leon and FEDER Funds is also gratefully acknowledged (Reference: CLU-2023-1-05).
+Also, H. H. is grateful to Excellence project FoS UHK 2203/2025-2026 for the financial support.
+Furthermore, B. C. L. is grateful to Excellence Project P$\check{r}$F UHK 2205 / 2025-2026 for the financial support. \begin{widetext}

 \end{widetext}